Islamic State claims California mass killers as followers

 Fellow mosque-goers in San Bernadino remember her exuding beauty and happiness two years ago at a reception for hundreds of guests after her marriage to Farook.

-The couple had two assault-style rifles, two handguns, 12 pipe bombs and more than 6,000 rounds of ammunition in their home or with them when they were killed, officials said, prompting fears they might have been plotting more attacks.
+The couple had two assault-style rifles, two handguns, 6,100 rounds of ammunition and 12 pipe bombs in their home or with them when they were killed, officials said, prompting fears they might have been planning further attacks.

 The mass shooting sparked a new round of the firearms debate with Obama and the New York Times calling for new limits on gun ownership.
 Many pro-gun voices, including some Republican contenders for the White House, said the new laws would not have stopped the rampage.

-The New York Times, in its first front-page editorial for nearly a century, called it "a moral outrage and a national disgrace" that the sort of firearms used in the attack were readily available.
+The New York Times, in its first front-page editorial for nearly a century, said it was "a moral outrage and a national disgrace" that the sort of firearms used in the attack were readily available.

+Republican White House frontrunner Donald Trump dismissed the call for action, saying people worldwide needed protection.

+"If you look at Paris, they didn't have guns and they were slaughtered.
+If you look at California, they didn't have guns and they were slaughtered," he said in Iowa before a campaign event.

-(Additional reporting by Emily Flitter in New York, Alex Dobuzinskis in Los Angeles, Daina Beth Solomon in San Bernadino, Amjad Ali in Islamabad, Syed Raza Hassan in Karachi, amd Omar Fahmy in Cairo; Writing by Scott Malone and Daniel Wallis; Editing by Alan Crosby and Chizu Nomiyama)
+(Additional reporting by Amjad Ali in Islamabad, Syed Raza Hassan in Karachi, Omar Fahmy in Cairo, and Alex Dobuzinskis in Los Angeles; Writing by Scott Malone and Daniel Wallis; Editing by Alan Crosby and Chizu Nomiyama)